COMPUTER SCIENCE (CS)

 C-ID: COMP 132

 Third programming course in the series of introduction to computer science courses.
 Data structure concepts in designing and implementing algorithms taught in the C++ programming language.
 Topics include: recursion, lists, arrays, binary trees, b-trees, AVL trees, heaps, stacks, queues, priority queues, hashing and graphs.
 Searching, sorting and merging algorithms.
 Advanced concepts and manipulation of C++ pointers, pointers to functions in C++ class members, functors and advanced pointer arithmetic.
 At least two programming assignments of 1,500 to 2,500 lines of C++ code will be required of each individual student.
 At least one two-student team project of 3,000 to 4,000 lines of code will be required.
 For STEM Majors: Computer Science, Computer Engineering, Mathematics, and Science majors, but open to all qualified students.
-Total of 54 hours lecture and 72 hours laboratory.
+Total of 54 hours lecture.

 Transfer Credit: CSU; UC